You’ve obviously given us some ideas of things people should do there. Are there any other experiences that you

 You’ve also just mentioned binos as something that everyone should take.
 What else do you recommend that people take with them to make the most of the experience, for the utmost comfort and enjoyment of it?

 STEVE: So all the usual safari stuff – a pair of 10x42 binoculars and kit and gear and bags and whatever – but I was thinking about it the other day and I think I would put it down to, because of the tsetse flies, definitely take anti-insect shirts like BUGTech™.

-Definitely take the RID™ spray, but also take the roll-on because, in the tests we’ve done – in southern Tanzania funnily enough, in Ruaha, where some camps close because the tsetse flies are so bad and they burn elephant dung in the Land Rover and the guys do everything – we did a test.
+Definitely take the insect repellent, but also take the roll-on because, in the tests we’ve done – in southern Tanzania funnily enough, in Ruaha, where some camps close because the tsetse flies are so bad and they burn elephant dung in the Land Rover and the guys do everything – we did a test.
 We got the scientific how-to from RID™ in Australia and the roll-on Rid, Tropical Strength, for the first hour gave just about 100% protection.
 We’ve heard similar reports from people who have been to the Zambezi.
 So, to be honest, I haven’t actually tried it out myself for tsetse flies, but I’m sure I can plan a trip.

-So BUGTech™ shirt, the RID™ spray and the roll-on, and then, because walking is such a big part of the experience, I would take that new Selous Bag of ours because it’s got belt loops so it can attach to your belt or you can wear it as a backpack or you can wear it as a satchel.
+So BUGTech™ shirt, the insect repellent, and then, because walking is such a big part of the experience, I would take that new Selous Bag of ours because it’s got belt loops so it can attach to your belt or you can wear it as a backpack or you can wear it as a satchel.
 I would take it and wear it on my belt.
 Because Katavi is so hot, you want to be carrying water, so you can put a water bottle in there, your binos, your insect repellent.
 It’s just a very convenient bag for walking.
 So, for both Mahale and Katavi, I would take that Selous Bag.

 RID is no longer available in the UK and EU, but we do now sell the best selling independent Australian repellent, called Bushman, which is available for our UK and EU clients to use on safari.